mngugi/Walk_Throughs/HackDNA_Fundamentals/PART1/HackDNAEasys.md

 ## Challenge Scenario

-SecureVault Technologies claims their website is protected with advanced client-side security controls.
+SecureVault Technologies claims its website is protected with advanced client-side security controls.
 The application attempts to prevent inspection by:

 * Disabling right-click
 * Blocking developer tools